The Tuck Standard - Quality Craftsmanship and Warranty

 • Gravel Residue: We often place gravel on the street to build ramps or protect edges.
 While we sweep up at the end of the project, a fine dust or residue may remain until the next heavy rain.

 • Neighbor Relations: Please inform your neighbors that large trucks will be present.
-We do our best to maintain traffic flow, but temporary blockage during delivery is common.
+Temporary street blockage during delivery and equipment operation is necessary and unavoidable.

 Excavation, gravel dumping, and cutting existing concrete create a significant amount of airborne dust.
-While we try to minimize impact, a fine layer of dust may settle on parked cars, mailboxes, or siding.
+This dust will settle on nearby parked cars, mailboxes, and siding.

-Cleaning Limits: We perform a "broom clean" of the immediate work surface upon completion.
+Cleaning Limits: We perform a "broom clean" of the immediate work surface upon completion (removing large debris, forms, and trash).
 We do not provide detailing services (such as pressure washing your home’s siding or washing cars) to remove settled dust.
-We recommend keeping windows closed during demolition days.
+Owner is strictly required to turn off HVAC systems and seal windows during concrete/stone cutting.
+We are not liable for interior dust migration.

 C. Landscaping & Lawns